Justin-Bento/portfolio-site/src/content/projects/project-5.md

 ## Lessons Learned:

-This project underscored the importance of clear, open communication in collaborative projects.
+Thankfully I was able to create a concept during my free time, to showcase the possibilities.
+But, this project underscored the importance of clear, open communication in collaborative projects.
 Navigating multiple rounds of ambiguous feedback highlighted the necessity of establishing transparent feedback loops early on.
 It also strengthened my adaptability and professionalism in challenging situations while delivering quality work.